3 min read

 For where a covenant is, it is necessary for the death of the covenanted one to be established.
 Heb 9:16

-This means Jesus lived and ministered under the Old Covenant.
-This is why most of Yehoshua’s teachings expose the true spirit of the Torah.
+Given this, Yehoshua/Jesus lived and ministered under the Old Covenant.
+Consequently, most of Yehoshua’s teachings reveal the true spirit of the Torah.

 But when the completion of the time came, Elohim sent forth His Son, born of a woman, born under Torah, to redeem those who were under Torah, in order to receive the adoption as sons.
 Gal 4:4-5